afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 <!--One nice aspect of our parameterization is the easy extraction for an effect of interest.
 Since the model is directly parameterized with the four combinations of `con1`, `con2`, `inc1`, and `inc2`, we could readily obtain other correlations (e.g., correlation between the average between the two conditions or each individual condition) including the ones for those standard deviations \\(\tau_{crs}\\).
 Needless to say, the correlation structure among the four combinations is fully captured in the hierachical model.-->

-[^1]thanks to Donald Williams for suggesting the incorporation of correlations between location and scale parameters in this [twitter thread](https://twitter.com/wdonald_1985/status/1528513338803490816)
+[^1]: thanks to Donald Williams for suggesting the incorporation of correlations between location and scale parameters in this [twitter thread](https://twitter.com/wdonald_1985/status/1528513338803490816)